WILDFIRE

 The January 2025 wildfires were the most destructive natural disaster in LA County history.
 From the earliest fire weather warnings, Supervisor Lindsey P. Horvath led emergency preparedness efforts—and continues to lead the County’s coordinated response.

-To ensure we rebuild safer and more sustainably, Supervisor Horvath established an independent Blue Ribbon Commission on Climate Action and Fire Safe Recovery—putting long-term resilience at the center of recovery.
+To ensure we rebuild safer and more sustainably, Supervisor Horvath established an independent Blue Ribbon Commission on Climate Action and Fire Safe Recover of experts across disciplines.
+Their report outlined more than 72 recommendations to guide this and future disaster recovery efforts.

 news